Is your organisation not communicating and linking up between its different parts? Consider its social network.

 Chatbots may solve a recruiter's biggest headache: asking the same introductory question to dozens of candidates.
 While chatbots may eventually be used for senior-level hires, here is how they can be used to initially screen entry-level hires.

-The IKEA brand is well known for its customer experience: walk through their warehouse-like stores, maybe eat an order of Swedish meatballs at the café, and then go home to build your newly purchased furniture.
+The IKEA brand is well known for its customer experience: walk through their warehouse-like stores, maybe eat an order of Swedish meatballs at the cafe, and then go home to build your newly purchased furniture.
 But what makes it a fun place to work?
+The culture.

 HQ Asia speaks with Junjie Zhou of Shopee about talent development for both emerging and mid- to senior-level talent.
 Zhou also shares how they have scaled from 10 employees to over 2,000 in less than three years.